When uncertainty becomes a management condition

 Most leaders I meet today are not faced with a problem that requires better analysis.
 They are faced with a reality that is moving faster than strategies can be finalized.
 Artificial intelligence is changing the nature of work, geopolitics is creating new risks, and sustainability is imposing demands that cannot be met with simple trade-offs.
 The direction is often clear enough—but the path to get there rarely is.

-This creates a special type of management task.
-Not one where you can point to a solution and implement it, but one where you have to navigate uncertainty, conflicting considerations, and open questions.
-And where what is missing is not answers, but the ability to think and act together while things are still in flux.
+This creates a unique type of leadership challenge—not one where you can simply identify a solution and implement it, but one where you must navigate uncertainty, conflicting considerations, and open-ended questions.
+And where what’s missing isn’t answers, but the ability to think and act together while things are still in flux.

-One of the clearest patterns is how strong the desire for predictability still is.
-Leaders look for answers, even when they know full well that no one has them.
-For me, this is precisely where foresight has its greatest value: not by providing peace of mind through certainty, but by providing peace of mind through a shared understanding of uncertainty.
+One of the clearest patterns I see recurring across industries is just how strong the desire for predictability still is.
+Leaders are looking for answers, even when they know full well that no one has them.
+To me, this is precisely where foresight has its greatest value: not by providing peace of mind through certainty, but by providing peace of mind through a shared understanding of uncertainty.

 This point is also reflected in recent thinking on strategic foresight.
 An article in Harvard Business Review points out that many organizations have become very skilled at optimizing known strategies, even though the basic assumptions behind them no longer hold true.
 The problem is not a lack of plans, but that the world has changed faster than the plans.